chummer5a/chummer5a/dotnet7_update_todo.md

 - [x] <Chummer>\bin\Debug\net7.0-windows\Chummer5.dll missing on startup. -> .Net7 changed a bit and passes its dll instead of its executable as a commandline param.
 - [x] Investigate all the .Designer ambiguous reference errors <Chummer>\Forms\Character Creation Forms\SelectMetatypePriority.Designer.cs:56082 Ambiguous reference:$this.Icon $this.Icon match
     - These where caused by Microsoft.CodeAnalysis.Analyzers package and seem to be Rider specific.
 [YouTrack Issue](https://youtrack.jetbrains.com/issue/RIDER-98374)
-      But those references aren't actually needed for us, because the analyzers are included in >.Net5
+      But those references aren't actually needed for us, because the analyzers are included in .Net5 and above.

 ## Testing
 - [ ] Testing